Deepali2992/annie/README.md

-# annie os a ba girl
+# annie is a bad girl